IBM/janusgraph-operator/articles/level-1-janusgraph.md

-# Develop and deploy a Level 1 JanusGraph Operator using Apache Cassandra
+# Develop and deploy a level 1 JanusGraph operator using Apache Cassandra

-## SUBTITLE: And learn how to scale the JanusGraph app up or down using the Custom Resource
+## SUBTITLE: Deploy an instance of the JanusGraph database simply by creating a custom resource

 This tutorial shows you how to develop and deploy a level 1 operator on the Red Hat OpenShift Container Platform.
 You will create an operator for JanusGraph that uses [Apache Cassandra](https://cassandra.apache.org/) as a storage back end.
 Cassandra is a distributed database platform that can scale and be highly available, and can perform really well on any commodity hardware or cloud infrastructure.

 When you have completed this tutorial, you will understand how to:

 * Deploy Cassandra as back-end storage.
-* Generate JanusGraph image customize to OpenShift cluster.
-[REPHRASE??]
+* Create a JanusGraph image that runs well in OpenShift, not just Kubernetes.
 * Deploy a JanusGraph operator to an OpenShift cluster.
 * Scale a JanusGraph instance up or down by modifying and applying the Custom Resource (CR) to an OpenShift cluster.